 Scott Hanson joined the ARUP Family Health Clinic in August 2016.
 Prior to joining ARUP, he worked as a firefighter/paramedic for the United Fire Authority, as well as a PA at a community clinic in rural New Mexico and a family practice clinic in Salt Lake City, where he specialized in primary care, urgent care, emergency medicine, pediatrics, men and women’s health, and mental health.
 Mr. Hanson received a master of science physician assistant (MSPA) from the University of New England in Portland, Maine.

-Dr. Holly Gurgle is a board-certified ambulatory care clinical pharmacist, certified diabetes educator, and assistant professor at the University of Utah College of Pharmacy.
+Dr. Holly Gurgle is a board-certified ambulatory care clinical pharmacist, certified diabetes care and education specialist, and an adjunct associate professor at the University of Utah College of Pharmacy.
 She received a BS in biochemistry from the University of Virginia and a doctor of pharmacy degree from Virginia Commonwealth University.
 She completed two years of residency training focused on primary care practice at the University of Washington.
+She is a Fellow of the American College of Clinical Pharmacy and recipient of the American Pharmacists Association Immunization Champion Award.
 Holly works with the ARUP Family Health Clinic providers and patients to optimize medication use, particularly related to chronic medical conditions such as diabetes, cardiovascular disease, asthma, and many others.

-Dr. Alisyn Hansen is a board-certified ambulatory care pharmacist and certified diabetes educator.
+Dr. Alisyn May is a board-certified ambulatory care pharmacist and certified diabetes educator.
 Originally from Nebraska, Alisyn graduated from the University of Nebraska Medical Center College of Pharmacy with her doctor of pharmacy degree.
 She has completed two residencies at the University of Utah, specializing in family medicine and ambulatory care.
 Her professional interests include diabetes, medication management, and geriatrics.
-Alisyn’s position at the ARUP Family Health Clinic partners with the University of Utah College of Pharmacy, where she is an assistant professor of pharmacotherapy.
+Alisyn’s position at the ARUP Family Health Clinic partners with the University of Utah College of Pharmacy.
+She is an assistant professor of pharmacotherapy.

 Melissa Villnave, BSN, RN